Kibnet/PDFAnnotator/.qoder/repowiki/en/content/Core Services/PDF Service.md

 1. Compare extraction coordinates with rendered page display
 2. Verify coordinate transformation in both extraction and annotation phases
 3. Test with known coordinates from Example.json preset

+#### Text Direction Issues

+**Problem**: Extracted text appears in incorrect order or reversed sequence.

+**Root Cause**: Incorrect text direction setting in the extraction preset.

+**Solution**: Verify the Direction property in the ExtractionPreset and ensure it matches the document's reading order.

+**Debug Steps**:
+1. Check the Direction property value in the preset
+2. Test with different text direction options
+3. Verify word ordering in the OrderWords method
+4. Use the text preview feature to validate results

 #### Rendering Quality Issues